google/dspl/docs/dspl2-spec.md

 ### With CSV Data

-Below, all the dimensions, measures, footnotes and slices are defined in CSV files:
+Below, all the dimensions, measures, annotations and slices are defined in CSV files:

 ```
 {